 Patricia was recently interviewed by the Michigan Chamber of Commerce for their #LeadLikeAWoman series on her views of being a leader and how important it is for women to have leadership roles and lead in their community.

-- Bankruptcy: Represents creditors and trustees in connection with complex bankruptcy issues in Chapter 7, 11, 12 and 13 cases.
-By way of example, her experience includes negotiation of and objections to plans, nondischargeability actions, motions for relief from stay, objections to exemptions, reaffirmation agreements, avoidance of security interests, asset administration, and preference and fraudulent transfer actions.
+In the area of bankruptcy, Patricia represents creditors in complex bankruptcy issues in Chapter 7, 11, 12 and 13 cases, including objections to plans, nondischargeability actions, motions for relief from stay, and defense of preference or fraudulent transfer actions.
+She also represents Chapter 7 Trustees in all aspects of the bankruptcy estate, including objections to exemptions, avoidance of security interests, preferential transfers, and fraudulent conveyances.

-- Collections: Represents banks, credit unions, creditors, individuals, and other types of businesses in negotiations, litigation, appointment of receivers, and post-judgment activities to collect on judgments, delinquent accounts, and contractual obligations.
+In her collections practice, Patricia represents creditors, individuals, banks, credit unions, and other types of businesses in negotiations, litigation, appointment of receivers, and post-judgment activities to collect on judgments, delinquent accounts, and contractual obligations.

 Honors & Recognitions

 Michigan Lawyers Weekly's "Leaders in the Law" Class of 2019

 Michigan Super Lawyers "Rising Star," Civil Litigation: Plaintiff 2016-2019